LS124983/LabyrinthLady/README.md

 This project is a full refresh of the Labyrinth Lady WordPress website.
 It includes major frontend and backend improvements, new features, SEO enhancements, and responsive design updates.

+> ⚠️ This repository **does not include WordPress core files** or the live database to keep the repo lightweight and avoid exposing private data.
+See the instructions below to get it running locally.

+---

 ## 🔧 Features Implemented

 - Homepage refresh (new video, intro section, testimonial redesign with "Read More" feature)